 Each business assesses the risks associated with its key business processes.
 Detailed process driven risk assessments consider all factors of the operation of each business.
 Assessments consider the frequency and severity of operational losses, performance of key risk indicators, emerging risks, audit and regulatory findings.
-In the event a control is deemed as 'Designed Effectively/ Operating Ineffectively' or 'Designed Ineffectively/ Operating Ineffectively' the risk owner or their designee documents a description of the Control Gap and Action Plan to mitigate the control inefficiency.
+In the event a control is deemed as 'Designed Effectively/ Operating Ineffectively' or 'Designed Ineffectively/ Operating Ineffectively' the risk owner or their designee documents a description of the Control Gap and Action Plan to mitigate the control inefficiency or a formal Risk Acceptance is sought and documented.